We are looking for new students

 Congratulations to Roy Hammer for receiving the Best Lightning Talk Award

-The Affenberg Research Station Team attended the 10th European Federation for Primatology meeting (EFP 2024) in Lausanne, Switzerland with several contributions.
+The Affenberg Research Station team attended the 10th European Federation for Primatology meeting (EFP 2024) in Lausanne, Switzerland with several contributions.
 Big congratulations to Roy Hammer for his outstanding performance and winning the best Lightning Talk!

 Press conference: Smart Monkey Lab